incuna/authentic/doc/attribute_management_explained.rst

 authentic2.
 Authsaml2, the SP module, parse the assertion and put the attributes in the session.

-Then, Authentic2 can be used as a SAML2 proxy forwarding attributes in assertion, eventually doing a namespace mapping.
+Then, Authentic 2 can be used as a SAML2 proxy forwarding attributes in assertion, eventually doing a namespace mapping.
 For this, the option forward attributes in sesion must be set (by default False).